pbmanis/acq4-documentation/source/userGuide/devices/SutterMP285Device.rst

+.. _userDevicesSutterMP285:

 Sutter MP285 Devices
 ====================

 Sutter MP-285 stage and manipulator controllers.
 NOTE--The MP-285 has a design
 flaw: if you turn an attached ROE while the computer is communicating with the controller, then the controller will crash.
 This can be circumvented with custom interfacing hardware (see lib/drivers/SutterMP285/mp285_hack).
+If possible, it is recommended to use the :ref:`MPC-200 <userDevicesSutterMPC200>` instead.